Skip to main content

 Thanh-Giang Tan Nguyen

-Founder at RIVER
+Founder at G Labs

 Many bioinformatics tools provide options to adjust the number of threads or CPU cores, which can reduce execution time with a modest increase in resource cost.
 But does doubling computational resources always result in processes running twice as fast?
 In practice, the speed-up is often less than linear, and each tool behaves differently.